<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1148227851863248&amp;ev=PageView&amp;noscript=1">

 Protect you and your family by keeping these items in your car just in case you’re stranded in your car during a winter storm.

 1. Keep a shovel in your trunk.
-If you’re stranded on the roadway or slide into a ditch, it’s critical to remove the snow around your car.
-If you idle your car to keep warm, the exhaust pipe must remain clear to avoid carbon monoxide poising.
+If you’re stranded on the roadway or slide into a ditch, removing the snow around your car is critical.
+If you idle your car to keep warm, the exhaust pipe must remain clear to avoid carbon monoxide poisoning.
 If you don’t have a shovel, use your arms and legs to move the snow away from your car.

 3. Tow chain or rope.
-Roadside assistance is a great service to have.
+Roadside assistance is an excellent service to have.
 As a West Bend policyholder, I pay a nominal fee to have this coverage on my policy.
-The service usually works really well in normal weather conditions; however, usage increases significantly during major winter storms so there aren’t enough tow trucks to go around.
+The service usually works well in normal weather conditions; however, usage increases significantly during major winter storms so there aren’t enough tow trucks to go around.
 If you have a tow chain or rope, a Good Samaritan may be able to pull you out.

 5. Medications.
 Consider taking a few days’ supply of your medications.
 And a roll of toilet paper may come in handy.